The Culture of Science

 Ethics of methods and process

 These actions – retractions and firing – are the means by which the scientific community deals with serious scientific misconduct.
+In addition, he was banned from working in science for eight years.
 In 2004, the University of Konstanz in Germany where Schön received his PhD, took the issue a step further and asked him to return his doctoral papers in an effort to revoke his doctoral degree.
-As of 2008, the issue was still in the courts.
-If Schön's degree is revoked (and even if it is not), it is unlikely he will ever be able to get another job as a research scientist.
+In 2014, after several appeals, the highest German court upheld the right of the university to revoke Schön's degree.
+At the time of the last appeal, Schön had been working in industry, not as a research scientist, and it is unlikely he will be able to find work as a research scientist again.
 Clearly, the consequences of scientific misconduct can be dire: complete removal from the scientific community.

 Ethics of topics and findings